 In pricier markets, demand forces prices to skyrocket.
 Those outside groups could end up buying a single television spot for several times what it costs a candidate to buy the same time.
 The temptation, in the super PAC era, is to dismiss minor differences in candidate fundraising as negligible.
 But candidate money really does matter—almost as much as how those candidates spend their cash.

-This article appears in the May 24, 2012, edition of National Journal Daily.
+This article appears in the May 24, 2012 edition of NJ Daily.